Toby Schmitz: Theatre credits

 His Sydney Theatre Company credits include The School for Scandal directed by Judy Davis, the premiere and national tour of David Williamson's The Great Man directed by Robyn Nevin, and leading roles in George Bernard Shaw's Major Barbara, Andrew Upton's Hanging Man, Tony McNamara's The Great, Brendan Cowell's Self Esteem, Nina Raine's Rabbit and Tom Stoppard's Travesties.
 Several of these productions toured to Melbourne and other Australian capital cities.

 For Griffin Theatre Company, he played the central role of Luke Boyce in Louis Nowra's The Boyce Trilogy – The Woman with Dog's Eyes (2004), The Marvellous Boy (2005) and The Emperor of Sydney (2006), all directed by David Berthold.

 For Company B he played the title role in Brendan Cowell's Ruben Guthrie (2008 and 2009).
 He performed the role of Coleman in The Lonesome West at Belvoir St Theatre in 2009.
 He also appeared in Strange Interlude in 2012 played the title role in Hamlet in 2013.

 He also appeared in the premiere of Brendan Cowell's Men for Rogue Star Productions.

 In 2000, he directed a production of Howard Korder's A Boy's Life at the Bondi Pavilion.
 In 2008 he directed Neil LaBute's This Is How It Goes.

 In 2010, he played the eponymous character Hamlet in the enormously successful La Boite Theatre production in Brisbane, directed by David Berthold and in 2011 he played Benedick in Bell Shakespeare's Much Ado About Nothing.
+In 2013 he played with Tim Minchin in Rosecrantz and Guildenstern are Dead.

 In 2015, Schmitz appeared in Andrew Upton's adaptation of Chekhov's play Platonov, titled The Present, for the Sydney Theatre Company.
 The play was directed by John Crowley and featured Cate Blanchett, Jacqueline McKenzie, Marshall Napier, and Richard Roxburgh.
 That production moved in 2016/17 to the Ethel Barrymore Theatre in New York City for the Broadway debut of Schmitz and the rest of the cast.

 Television credits

 His many television credits include McLeod's Daughters, The Heartbreak Tour, The Cooks, White Collar Blue, Water Rats, Fat Cow Motel (ABC), Home and Away, Temptation, and the Steven Spielberg/Tom Hanks produced miniseries The Pacific.

-He also be appeared in the third instalment of the Underbelly Files series of telemovies, titled 'The Man Who Got Away', portraying notorious drug smuggler and organised crime figurehead David McMillan.
+He also appeared in the third instalment of the Underbelly Files series of telemovies, titled 'The Man Who Got Away', portraying notorious drug smuggler and organised crime figurehead David McMillan.

 In 2012, he teamed up with Angus Sampson in Season 1 of the Australian word game Randling, hosted by Andrew Denton on ABC1.

-In 2014, Schmitz joined an ensemble cast in the Starz dramatic series Black Sails as historical pirate Calico Jack Rackham.
+In 2014, Schmitz joined an ensemble cast in the Starz dramatic series Black Sails as historical pirate John Rackham.

-ABC series producers cast Schmitz as Lewis Hughes, a smooth and unrequited SC in the 2017 legal drama Newton's Law, starring Claudia Karvan.
+In 2017, Schmitz starred in the ABC legal drama Newton's Law opposite Claudia Karvan, appearing as the SC Lewis Hughes.

+In 2024, he appeared in Boy Swallows Universe as corrupt detective Tim Cotton.